wacncontent/CustomizeTool/addCommentOutput/articles/azure-government-overview.md

 ## <a name="Features"></a> Features currently available in Windows Azure Government
-Azure Government currently has the following services available in both US GOV IOWA and US GOV VIRGINIA regions:
+Azure Government <!-- keep by customization: begin --> currently has the following <!-- keep by customization: end --> services available in both US GOV IOWA and US GOV VIRGINIA regions:

 - Virtual Machines
 - Cloud Services